A middle seat on an overnight flight to Luanda with Angola Airlines.

 The majority of the 300 passengers I’d shared the flight with turned out to also be transferring here, so together we pushed and shoved through the one small x-ray scanner in arrivals.
 My back was drenched in sweat, my eyes were barely open, and I was definitely the only person in the entire airport who was trying to form an orderly queue.

 I reached security after everyone else and dropped my backpack on the conveyer belt.
-When I passed through the scanner, it beeped, but none of the airport staff reacted or cared.
+When I passed through the scanner, it beeped, but none of the airport staff reacted or patted me down.
 I collected my bag and noticed that nobody had been monitoring its contents on the screen.

 With a shrug, I entered the tiny departures hall.
 There was a toilet, a few rows of chairs, four gates, and a couple of cafes selling overpriced sandwiches.
-It was more than I had been expecting, based on the literal thousands of 1-star reviews of the airport online.
+It was more than I had been expecting, based on the many 1-star reviews of the airport online.

-I accidentally attempted to board a flight to Cape Town, thanks to the lack of screens above the entrance to any of the gates and the fact that all of the announcements were in Portuguese.
-I then wandered around in a daze for an hour, desperate for sleep and a chair.
+I accidentally attempted to board a flight to Cape Town, thanks to my poor understanding of Portuguese, then wandered around in a daze for an hour, desperate for sleep and a chair.

 My flight had been delayed.
-Nobody knew how long for, I couldn’t speak Portuguese and nobody could speak English, and there were no signs with any kind of useful information on them.
+Nobody knew how long for, I couldn’t speak Portuguese, staff couldn’t speak English, and there were no signs with any kind of useful information on them.